 June was about more new habits after listening to Atomic Habits by James Clear.
 Focusing on my health with smoothies and Barre3 videos every day kept me going.
 Another month of reading during quarantine was thankfully helped by a new book club at work – The Classics.
 I have read so few classics that this was a way for me to dive into new worlds I had never experienced.
 Listening to The Great Gatsby narrated by Jake Gyllenhaal was the game-changer.
 How had I never read that book before?
 Inspired to write every day, I now have most of a short story collection ready for a second draft.
 3 books read.

-The Rural Diaries: Love, Livestock, And Big Life Lessons Down On Mischief Farm
+- The Rural Diaries: Love, Livestock, and Big Life Lessons Down on Mischief Farm by Hilarie Burton Morgan

 July Reading during Quarantine: 2 Books